XTreePath: A generalization of XPath to handle real world structural variation: Shift Analysis

 \item \textbf{Temporal changes} : Over time the developer may change the site to fix a bug, add a feature, or perform a redesign.
 Changes can be related to user tracking, advertising, or updated template software.

-\item \textbf{DOM cleaner inconsistencies} : A DOM cleaner (details in \S \ref{sec:workingwithdata}) needs to make assumptions when converting semi-structured HTML into XHTML.
-If the HTML is ambiguous this process will result in a DOM tree that does not match the intended DOM and will appear as an outlier.
+\item \textbf{DOM cleaner inconsistencies} : A DOM cleaner (details in Section \S \ref{sec:workingwithdata}) needs to make assumptions when converting semi-structured HTML into XHTML.
+If the HTML is ambiguous this process will result in a DOM tree that does not match the intended DOM and will appear as a shift.

 \end{itemize}